 While sightseeing Riga, you will surely see several monuments throughout the city center, but perhaps none are quite as moving as the Freedom Monument.
 The 138-foot-tall column was erected to honor the fallen soldiers who fought in the Latvian War of Independence in the early 1900s.
 The monument was a point of convergence in 1987 when Latvia was under Soviet occupation and a renewed independence movement was gaining momentum.

-We were surprised to find so many open green spaces in the city and we quickly learned that spending time in the parks in one of the things to do in Riga for both locals and tourists.
+We were surprised to find so many open green spaces in the Riga and we quickly learned that spending time in the parks is one of the things to do in Riga for both locals and tourists.
 Just to the east of the Old Town is a greenbelt of city parks with paths, benches, cafes and sculptures.

 One of the best things to do in Riga to incorporate nature, history and art is a visit to the Forest Cemetery.
 It sounds offbeat and eerie, but it is truly a charming place to visit.
 Paths wind through the forest to burial plots that are nestled between trees and decorated with ornate headstones.
 The previously mentioned Brethren Cemetery is part of Forest Cemetery.